Reflections From MFM 2019 Winter Meeting

 Andrea Prestipino presented a paper co-written with Mark Gertler and Nobuhiro Kiyotaki that develops a model in which banking crises are caused by credit booms.
 However, as in the data, in their model, many credit booms do not result in banking crises.
 They use this model to study macroprudential regulation and argue that the cost of a damaging crisis is large enough to justify policies that avoid crises by preventing large credit booms.

 Two papers focused on how systemic risk can arise in the credit default swap market.
 Bernard Herskovic’s paper, which contained a model of systemic risk within the over-the-counter CDS market, demonstrates how, when markets are thin, a single seller of risk that takes on a large position can pose risk to the system.
-Robert Engle illustrated this hypothesis with a real-life example of a major dealer exiting the market, the Lehman bankruptcy in 2008.
+Former Ta-Chung Liu Distinguished Visitor at the Becker Friedman Institute, Robert Engle, illustrated this hypothesis with a real-life example of a major dealer exiting the market, the Lehman bankruptcy in 2008.
 By mining bankruptcy records to measure different spreads using bankruptcy, Engle shows how expensive a systemic risk event can be when a major dealer exits the markets.

 Previously unseen frictions

 Anna Pavlova presented a paper co-written with Anil Kashyap, Natalia Kovrijnykh, and Jian Li that models how benchmarking distorts capital markets.
 Asset managers are judged based on how they perform relative to their benchmarks, normally an index of similar assets.
 As a result, corporations included in a benchmark (often firms large enough to be included in the S&P 500) enjoy lower costs of capital because asset managers buy up those companies’ stocks to ensure they don’t underperform the benchmark.
 Not only could benchmarking distort the price of capital, it could also encourage large firms to take more risk exposure.